emelysalmeron/Grocery-list/planning/development-strategy.md

 1. _handlers_

-   - Create a handler that prompt the user to andd the modification, the new data inputted by the user will modify de data stored, the handler will be stored in handlerEditItemList.js
+   - Create a handler that prompt the user to add the modification, the new data inputted by the user will modify de data stored, the handler will be stored in handlerEditItemList.js

 2. _listener_